 Been so busy, am finally getting around to posting about the January Quail meeting.

 The speakers were two guys from Kingman with all sorts of interesting info about the recycling program.
 The main reason they’re recycling is that they have to PAY at the landfill.
 They save a ton of money emptying all the recycling bins at various locations in Kingman every day.
 I thought they said they get paid only for cardboard ($20/ton) and that everything else is given to recyclers, but they must get paid for aluminum cans too.

 The electronics bin at the Safeway was removed because people would get all the valuables (memory and motherboards are gold plated) and the city ended up having to haul what was left to the dump.
 However, they still have an electronics bin at their location on Andy Devine.

 I asked about a public recycling area for furniture, appliances and all kinds of stuff that can be reused as I’ve seen this work so well in Fairbanks.
-They said that the city counsel looked into it and apparently many other cities are offering similar recycling programs, but Kingman blames INSURANCE issues for not starting a public recycling program.
+They said that the city council looked into it and apparently many other cities are offering similar recycling programs, but Kingman blames INSURANCE issues for not starting a public recycling program.
 Of course that’s BS.
 They have roads, parks, the pool, why couldn’t they get insurance for recycling?